-The financialisation of land led to devastating impacts on society and the territory.
-There are increased segregation and sharp urban divide between the different classes of society, irreversible losses in human and natural resources and heritage, the degeneration of public spaces and a decaying public realm.
-One striking example is the recurrent relinquishment of maritime public domains by various public authorities (like in Ramlet el Bayda-Beirut, and el Mina-Tripoli), whereby public property is conceded to private owners (Hamze, 2016; Ibrahim, 2019).
-This is facilitated by the controversies in delineation and ownership not only among private properties but also in public domains and the convenient regulations consequently devised to sacralise private property.
-The collapse of classified heritage buildings and protected natural sites making way for quarries, dumpsites, illegal construction, useless dams, and reclaimed lands in the sea are also a result of the privatised state and its territory (Farfour, 2014).
-Gaps in the laws are being exploited to allow the conversion of state/municipal lands to private property or to increase construction ratios (Aveline-Dubach, 2000).
+The financialization of land led to devastating impacts on society and the territory.
+There were increased segregation and sharp urban divide between the different classes of society, irreversible losses in human and natural resources and heritage, the degeneration of public spaces and a decaying public realm.
+When land becomes a financial asset, the common or public in all its forms (public space, natural reserves, maritime domains) threatens speculators or landowners.

+One striking example is the recurrent relinquishment of maritime public domains by various public authorities (Ramlet el Bayda, el Mina), whereby public property is conceded to private owners (Hamze, 2016; Ibrahim, 2019).
+This is facilitated by the controversies in delineation and ownership not only among private properties but also in public domains and the convenient regulations devised to sacralise private property.
+The collapse of classified heritage buildings and protected natural sites making way for quarries, dumpsites, illegal construction, useless dams and reclaimed lands in the sea were also a result of the privatized state and its territory (Farfour, 2014).
+Gaps in the laws were being exploited to allow the conversion of state/municipal owned lands to private property or to increase construction ratios (Aveline-Dubach, 2000).

-With increased expropriation prices and the prevalence of private interests (particularly of real estate developers and bankers) over decision-making processes, the state became incapable of successfully devising public projects, protecting natural areas, or preserving heritage.
-The delineation of private property becomes sharper while the remaining patterns of ownership (e.g., commons, public domains of sidewalks and streets, maritime domains) are being blurred and privatised, de jure and/or de facto.
-The NPMPLT strategies to preserve natural and agricultural sites, that are mostly private lands, are failing due to high land prices that instead become sites of speculation and construction without any attempt to curb prices.
-The price of a square meter of agricultural land in Lebanon is 16 times higher than that in France, with a much lower quality (Nahas, 2014).
-From land to natural resources, to the air we breathe,
+With increased expropriation prices and the prevalence of private interests (particularly of real estate developers and bankers) over decision-making processes, the state was incapable of successfully devising public projects, protecting natural areas or preserving heritage.
+The delineation of private property becomes sharper while the remaining patterns of ownership (e.g., commons, religious domains, public domains of sidewalks and streets, maritime domains) are being blurred and privatized, dejure and or defacto.
+The NPMPLT strategies to preserve natural and agricultural sites, mostly private lands, are failing due to high land prices that instead become sites of speculation and construction without any attempt to curb prices.
+The cost of a square meter of agricultural land in Lebanon is 16 times higher than that in France, with a much lower quality (Nahas, 2014).

-From land to natural resources, to the air we breathe the whole country has become a "propertied landscape" (Blomley, 1998; Fawaz, 2017).
-Today, the Association of Lebanese banks is pushing to privatise state assets to cover part of the losses incurred.
-Their "rescue" plan valued state assets to be privatised in a lump sum of USD 40 billion.
-The call today to privatise public lands labelling them as real estate assets to write off debts without any reference to their morphology, vocation, or potential use, follows this same logic of land as a cash machine.
+From land to natural resources, the whole country has become a "propertied landscape" (Blomley, 1998;

+Fawaz, 2017).
+Today, the Association of Lebanese banks is pushing to privatize state assets to cover part of the losses incurred.
+Their "rescue" plan valued state assets to be privatized in a lump sum of USD 40 billion.
+The call today to privatize public lands labelling them as real estate assets to write off debts without any reference to their morphology, vocation or potential use, follows this same logic of land as a cash machine.